Syrian refugees strain Jordan's dusty desert camp

 AGENCIES OVERWHELMED

-Saba Mobaslat, program director at Save the Children, acknowledged that the aid agencies have been overwhelmed by refugee numbers.
+Saba Mobaslat, programme director at Save the Children, acknowledged that the aid agencies have been overwhelmed by refugee numbers.

 "Refugees came to a camp that lacks the basics and whose construction is still being completed and this is a real concern...
 We have to question what is leading to almost daily protests over conditions," she said.